Bilalhappy/bilalhappy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!!
 My research interests include satellite geodesy, and natural hazard monitoring with geosensors.
+For more detailed information you can take a look at the summary of my [Msc Thesis](https://tez.yok.gov.tr/UlusalTezMerkezi/TezGoster?key=kScA8XnrRb0WogX-qPGFkqWAxkBCZT-gwuvhIvcFEdd4IbskePLxuJ8SNQJbYsQT).
 {style="text-align: justify;"}